backpack: Olympic Peninsula – High Divide

 Five day backpacking loop on the High Divide trail, with one night at Deer Lake, two nights at Lunch Lake in the Seven Lakes Basin, and one night at Sol Duc Park.

-On this five day backpacking trip, we survived needing to use first aid for a deep cut in the first 30 minutes of the trip, 1.5″ of torrential rain overnight at Deer Lake, a forgotten spoon, sunburns, never-ending rock stairs, and crossing a crazy earthquake damaged trail that required scrambling on huge slabs of broken rock with large gaps in the ground.
+On this five day backpacking trip, we survived needing to use first aid for a deep cut in the first 30 minutes of the trip, 1.5″ of torrential rain overnight at Deer Lake, a forgotten spoon, sunburns, never-ending rock stairs, and crossing an earthquake damaged trail that required scrambling on huge slabs of broken rock with large gaps in the ground.

-We also had epic views along the ridges of the High Divide, clear & sunny weather, MOUNT OLYMPUS, dipping in Lunch Lake, seeing the Milky Way and shooting stars, sightings of marmots, a cute deer family, and tons of laughter.
+We also had epic views along the ridges of the High Divide, clear & sunny weather, MOUNT OLYMPUS, swimming in Lunch Lake, seeing the Milky Way and shooting stars, sightings of marmots, a cute deer family, and tons of laughter.

 Day 1: Sol Duc trailhead to Deer Lake